 To ensure compliance with MBTA, vegetation clearing would ideally be undertaken from August 1 through the end of February.
 If construction or vegetation clearing is required between March 1 and August 1, nest surveys would be required in the proposed area of disturbance.
 If active migratory bird nests are encountered during the surveys, land-disturbing construction activities should be avoided while the birds are allowed to fledge.
 An appropriate species avoidance buffer, as determined in conjunction with WDFW and local agencies, would apply to all active nests for migratory bird species.
+As requested by the USFWS, an APP would be developed to encompass all mitigation measures proposed to protect migratory birds.

 The project-scale analysis areas have the potential to provide nesting habitat to raptors and bald and golden eagles.
 All raptor species are protected under the MBTA, and bald and golden eagles are additionally protected under the BGEPA.
 If active raptor nests occur within 0.25 mile of the solar project construction activities, noise and construction activities could disturb nesting and fledgling raptors, potentially causing nest abandonment.
 Based on WDFW guidance, a nest survey within 0.25 mile of construction activities would be conducted within the same year that construction is scheduled, to determine whether nests could be occupied during construction.
-The nesting seasons vary by species as shown in Table 13.
+The nesting seasons vary by species as shown in Table 15.
 WDFW's 0.25-mile buffer is inclusive of the distance recommended by the National Bald Eagle Management Guidelines), which specifies a 660-foot (0.125-mile) buffer of active eagle nests.
 If active raptor nests are observed, then TUUSSO would coordinate with WDFW to determine approaches to minimize disturbance to the nesting raptors.
 Buffer distances and timing restrictions would collaboratively be developed by WDFW and TUUSSO, dependent upon the sound levels produced by the construction equipment and the sensitivity of the nesting raptors.

 Species Nesting Season

 Bald eagle January 1-August 31

 Golden eagle January 1-August 31

 Red-tailed hawk March 15-June 30

 Great horned owl February 1-May 15

 Swainson's hawk April 15-July 31

+Courses Developed as a sub-

-Table 13.
+Table 15.
 Nesting Seasons for Raptor Species Likely to Occur in the Analysis Areas